Islander Baseball Camps

 At Yorktown High School, the native Texan was named Texas Sports Writers Association Class 2A All-State First Team.
 As a senior, he went 10-3 with a 0.89 earned run average and 186 strikeouts in 84 innings pitched.
 Gips threw a 2005 state best six no-hitters and set school single-season records for batting average, ERA, innings pitched and strikeouts.
 He won two district titles over his final two varsity seasons and was named the 2005 District 29-2A Most Valuable Player.

-Gips spent the past two summers as the pitching coach for the Cooperstown Hawkeyes of the Perfect Game Collegiate League in Cooperstown, N.Y.
+Gips spent the 2011 and 2012 summers as the pitching coach for the Cooperstown Hawkeyes of the Perfect Game Collegiate League in Cooperstown, N.Y.
 The Hawkeyes were the 2011 West Division Champions.

-Corpus Christi native Kenny Jackson will embark on his first season as Volunteer Assistant Coach for the Islanders Baseball team.
-After helping out with the team last season, he will fill the void left by Brett Gips, who was promoted to recruiting coordinator for the 2014 season.
+Corpus Christi native Kenny Jackson will embark on his second season as Volunteer Assistant Coach for the Islanders Baseball team.
+After helping out with the team in 2013 season, he will fill the void left by Brett Gips, who was promoted to recruiting coordinator for the 2014 season.

-In his new role, Jackson will act as the third base coach, as well as assisting Coach Malone with the hitters.
-Defensively, Jackson will act as the main coach for the outfielders and assisting with infielders.
+Jackson acts as the third base coach, as well as assisting Coach Malone with the hitters.
+Defensively, Jackson serves as the main coach for the outfielders and assisting with infielders.

-Jackson was drafted in the 31st round by the Miami Marlins in 2011.
+Jackson was drafted in the 31st round by the Florida Marlins in 2011.
 He spent one season playing in the Gulf Coast League for the Marlins before focusing on a coaching career.